Health Information

 Hip and Elbow Dysplasia

-In Australia this testing is known as CHEDS (Canine Hip and Elbow Dysplasia Scheme).
-The X-rays are usually taken between 12 months - 2 years, looking for signs of Hip and Elbow disease.
+The Australian Kennel Club endorses CHEDS (Canine Hip and Elbow Dysplasia Scheme).
+The X-rays are usually taken between 12 months - 2 years, looking for signs of Hip and Elbow changes/disease.
 Whilst the focus for Finnish Lapphunds is on detecting and ultimately avoiding Hip Dysplasia, in Australia, dogs are under general anaesthetic for this X-ray and therefore most breeders also get Elbows scored at the same time.
-Overseas, elbows are not always scored.
+Overseas, elbows are not always scored, though as of 2025, health recommendations are changing to include elbows overseas.

 There should be a nice, neat and snug fit between the ball and the socket of the hip joint.
 Hip Dysplasia is a poor formation of the hip joint, causing premature wear and tear, sometimes resulting in pain and discomfort.
 It can affect many species, including humans.
 As a medium sized breed, Lappies are less susceptible to the crippling effects of severe Hip Dysplasia.
 Of course, environment will play a part, and this is why Lappie owners are cautioned to monitor their companion to maintain a healthly weight and avoid slippery surfaces throughout their life, and discouraged from taking their Lappie on long distance runs or allowing them to do a lot of jumping before they are fully developed.
 All of these are believed to contribute to hip joint formation.
 This is all in an effort to avoid pain or arthritis for your companion in later life.

-Note: International schemes have different names and abbreviations. (i.e. OFA in the US.
+Note: International schemes have different names, abbreviations and scoring methods. (i.e. OFA in the US.
+BVA in the UK.
 PennHip is an alternate method of measurement)

 Eye Screening

-Available through a national scheme known as ACES (Australian Canine Eye Scheme) and available throughout Australia, though limited in some areas.
-It is performed by a specialist opthalmologist vet.
-Screening can be done on a litter of puppies prior to 8 weeks and is then followed up with regular testing to check for changes to the eye that may indicate an eye disease.
+A national scheme known as ACES (Australian Canine Eye Scheme) is available throughout Australia, though limited in some areas.
+It is performed by a specialised veterinary ophthalmologist.
+Screening can be done on a litter of puppies prior to 8 weeks* and is then followed up with regular testing to check for changes to the eye that may indicate an eye disease.
 These include Hereditary Cataracts (HC), Retinal Dysplasia (RD), Persistent Hyperplastic Tunica Vasculosa Lentis (PHTVL), Persistent Hyperplastic Primary Vitreous (PHPV), Persistent Pupillary Membrane (PPM) and Progressive Retinal Atrophy (PRA).
-The national scheme is endorsed by the ANKC in collaboration with the AVA.
+The national scheme is endorsed by the ANKC and administered by the Australian Veterinary Association to ensure quality control.
 You can read more about ACES on the Australian Veterinary Associations page or the Australian National Kennel Councils' page.
 Where an endorsed panelist is unavailable, breeders may still find an opthalmologist to perform the screening, the data just doesn't make it into the national statistic reports.

 Hereditary Cataracts (HC)